Common Summer Pests

 Predatory mites provide a natural and effective solution for spider mite infestations in gardens, greenhouses, or grow rooms.
 Recommended species include:

-- Neoseiulus californicus – Generalist that tolerates high heats.
+Neoseiulus californicus – Generalist predator that tolerates high heats

-- Amblyseius cucumeris – Thrips & spider mite preventative control.
+Amblyseius cucumeris – Thrips larvae and spider mite preventative control

-- Special Blend Spider Mite Control – A mix of species to provide maximum spider mite control.
+Special Blend Mix – A mix of species to provide maximum spider mite control

 Bottled Mites